Smarter Signage Strategies for Higher Ed –

 To create the best company newsletter that your employees look forward to you need to come up with creative and engaging content.

-Keep everyone up to date with the company basics such as parking info, how to reserve meeting rooms, any changes to the WiFi codes, etc.
+A company's newsletter keeps everyone up to date with the basics such as parking info, how to reserve meeting rooms, any changes to the WiFi codes, etc.

 Include details of any health initiatives you're running, including the annual flu jab.
 Also think about providing regular tips about posture and sitting properly at the desk, tips on how to reduce RSI, a list of exercises employees can do at their desks.